Uru 's Guild of Cartographers

 Quick update on the state of the Uru, and a request for your help.

-The new D'mala shard is up and running - feels like the cavern has a smidgen of life again.
+The new D'mala shard is up and running - feels like the Cavern has a smidgen of life again.
 At last count there were well over a thousand invitees and growing.
-It's been a pleasure to meet and chat with many of you in the cavern.
+It's been a pleasure to meet and chat with many of you in the Cavern.
 Thanks so much for supporting Uru as we move forward.

 We're still moving forward with (all together now) "cautious optimism".
 The third party that is providing the limited funding for Until Uru is still evaluating the possibility of renewing full blown Uru Live, and the process involves seeing how many people respond to the D'mala shard invitation.